-We have all just experienced a spring like no one could have ever imagined.
+We have all just experienced a spring and summer like no one could have ever imagined.
 The economic impact to residents and businesses has been profound, and a full recovery will take some time.

 Our residents are suffering.
 Some have lost work, while others are grieving the loss of family and friends.
 Keeping taxes low, extending taxpayer grace periods, and helping our community heal is paramount.

 At the same time, our local businesses have been decimated.
 No business owner could have anticipated completely shuttering their establishments for months on end.

 The local tax burden is shared by residents and businesses alike.
 A healthy local economy helps ease the load shouldered by our residents.

 Right now, we have to help our local businesses get back on their feet.
 Our businesses are reopening in a safe, thoughtful way that enables our local economy to survive.
 One way we have accomplished this is through special use permits, which are temporary "licenses" that allow businesses to operate in different ways.
 For example, issuing an outdoor dining permit to a local restaurant can provide additional dining capacity beyond their indoor seating, which is likely to be significantly restricted for the foreseeable future.
 Other examples of special use permits include temporary signage, outdoor displays and sidewalk sales, and designated parking spaces for curbside pickup.
 I have and will continue to support these novel approaches to getting our businesses back on track.